 Fleming Family Fund 2016 Patrick and Leigh Fleming established their donor advised fund to support Eastern Panhandle nonprofit organizations and other charitable programs.

-Gabe’s Gift Memorial Fund 2014 This seed fund was established by family and friends of Gabe Bauserman, who lost his life while riding his bike near his home in Jefferson County in the summer of 2014.
+Gabe’s Gift Memorial Fund 2014 (SEED) This seed fund was established by family and friends of Gabe Bauserman, who lost his life while riding his bike near his home in Jefferson County in the summer of 2014.
 The fund will celebrate Gabe’s life by awarding grants to help support STEM (Science, Technology, Engineering, and Math) summer programs, Jefferson County ROTC, and other charitable causes that Gabe supported.

 Glenna Merica Grove Fund 2007 This namesake fund enlists family members to serve as the advisors, in order to recommend grants that will benefit nonprofit organizations in the tri-county area.